Date(s) - 02/13/2020

 Hera Hub Sorrento Valley

 Join us on February 12th to learn some basic tips and tricks for getting the most bang for your editing buck!
-How to make the biggest difference in the smallest amount of time, with miniscule support.
+In this event, our guest speaker will talk about Speed Editing.
+Discussion will center around how to make the biggest difference in the smallest amount of time, while needing miniscule support.
+Come to this meetup and learn this undeniably useful skill to further your Tech Comm career.

-Linda’s presentation gives you some tips and tricks so you’ll be ready for that rush job that is needed in a fraction of the time you need to do a decent job.
-What tools and tricks can you have at the ready so you can still provide value?
-Think about your rush job like a race.
-What would you do to be race ready?
-How can you give the best quality possible when you haven’t the time to make it perfect?
-Come to the session and find out.
-Work smart, have heart, and show your worth!”
+Rush jobs eventually become come up in every Technical Communicator’s career.
+Linda’s presentation gives you tips and tricks so you’ll be ready for it when it does.
+Learn how to finish projects in a fraction of the time needed.
+In this meetup, you’ll learn the tools and tricks you need to have at the ready to provide value.
+Another way to think about your rush job is as a race, a chance to win and show your skill.
+What would you do to always be race ready?
+How can you give the best quality possible when you don’t have the time?
+Come to the session and find out how Speed Editing can help you work smart, have heart, and show your worth!

 About the Speaker

-–Linda Oestreich is a well-known speaker in the world of technical communication.
-Her topics of choice include leadership, career management, writing and editing, creativity, information design, self-branding, ethics, and mind-mapping.
+–Linda Oestreich is a well-known speaker in the world of Technical Communication.
+Her field of expertise include leadership, career management, writing and editing, creativity, information design, self-branding, ethics, and mind-mapping.
 Linda is an STC Fellow and former International President of the Society.
-She served on that Board of Directors for 10+ years and has been a member of STC since 1979.
-She is currently a member of the Houston and San Diego chapters and the Technical Editing SIG.
+Aside from that, she has also been on the Board of Directors for 10+ years and a member of STC since 1979.
+Presently, she is a member of the Houston and San Diego chapters and the Technical Editing SIG.
 She also co-presents the STC Certificate Program entitled Technical Editing Fundamentals.

-Linda’s career has spanned technical communications from many perspectives: management, human resources, academe, writer, editor, content manager, information architect, and project manager.
+Linda’s career has spanned Technical Communications from many perspectives, these include: management, human resources, academe, writer, editor, content manager, information architect, and project manager.
 She is a senior consultant with The Marlin Alliance, where she contractually supports the Director of Civilian Human Resources and EEO at the Space and Naval Warfare Systems Command (SPAWAR)-Headquarters in San Diego.
 She has a lifetime teaching credential from the California Community College System and currently teaches basic editing and information design for the Technical Communication Certificate Program at the University of California-San Diego (UCSD) Extension.